Raven (drag queen): Career

-Drag Race franchise and makeup artistry
+Early Drag Race appearances

-In 2010, it was announced that Raven would be a contestant on the second season of RuPaul's Drag Race.
+In 2010, Raven was announced as a contestant on the second season of RuPaul's Drag Race.
 In the first episode, she won the season's first mini-challenge, a photo shoot.
 In the second and third episode she landed in the bottom two, having to "lip-sync for her life" twice in order to stay in the competition.
 She won both lip-syncs.
 Raven won a second mini-challenge in the fourth episode by guessing the price of various objects, earning her a phone call home; and a third mini-challenge in the fifth episode by successfully decorating a box to reflect his personal style.
 She won the seventh and eighth main challenges, which involved creating and promoting an autobiography, and giving an older gentleman a makeover, respectively.
 At the end of the competition, she ultimately placed second behind Tyra Sanchez.

-Raven was one of many Drag Race alumni who were invited to act as a drag professor in the spin-off series RuPaul's Drag U, which has screened three seasons.
-Raven serves as a "drag professor" and mentor to female contestants who are given make-overs.
+Raven appeared in the spin-off series RuPaul's Drag U, which ran for three seasons.
+Raven served as a "drag professor" and mentor to female contestants who are given make-overs.
 In the series, his persona is not portrayed in a villainous fashion, but instead as a softer and nurturing mentor.
 Raven made a total of twelve appearances and collected the most wins during the series' run, being dubbed the "Makeover Queen".
-In an episode of the second season he gave his mother Deshawna a makeover, helping him win against the sisters of Jujubee and Manila Luzon.
+In an episode of the second season he gave his mother DeShawna a makeover, helping him win against the sisters of Jujubee and Manila Luzon.

-On August 6, 2012, it was announced that Raven was one of twelve past Drag Race contestants selected to join the cast of RuPaul's Drag Race: All Stars that premiered on the Logo network on October 22, 2012.
-Prior to the airing of the season finale, Raven (along with All Stars contestants Manila Luzon, Latrice Royale, and Tammie Brown) appeared in a television commercial for travel website Orbitz's new portal for LGBT leisure travel.
+On August 6, 2012, Raven was announced as one of twelve past Drag Race contestants selected for RuPaul's Drag Race: All Stars, which premiered on the Logo network on October 22, 2012.
 He was paired with contestant and best friend Jujubee to form Team Rujubee.
 They won the mini-challenges in the second and fifth episode by correctly answering questions about each other in the style of The Newlywed Game and by scoring more points in a game of basketball, which won them a call to their loved ones.
-The duo managed to make it to the finals, which aired on November 26, 2012, where Raven again landed as a runner-up, this time to winner Chad Michaels.
+The duo reached the final, which aired on November 26, 2012, where Raven again landed as a runner-up, this time to winner Chad Michaels.

+During the airing of the first All Stars season, Raven (along with All Stars contestants Manila Luzon, Latrice Royale, and Tammie Brown) appeared in a television commercial for travel website Orbitz's new portal for LGBT leisure travel.